-U.S. Postal Inspector Career Profile
+What Does a U.S. Postal Inspector Do?

 Postal inspectors and uniformed postal officers are also responsible for ensuring the safety of postal service employees around the country, as well as the safety and integrity of the mail itself.
-Postal inspectors are fully empowered federal law enforcement agents.
-They carry firearms and have the power and authority to make arrests.

 - Making arrests